Preschool Sewing Activities

 children sewing cards and strings

-Print off these sewing cards on heavy cardstock paper and laminate.
-Your local copy shop can laminate it for you.
-Punch holes along the edges and use different colored yarn or shoelaces.
+Print off pictures on heavy cardstock paper and laminate. (see our Preschool-Grade 1 Sewing activities ebook for sewing cards) Punch holes along the edges and use different colored yarn or shoelaces.

 sewing with cards